 When I was in grade school, I won the science fair three years in a row.
 My Dad was a chemist, and of course he “lightly coached” me through rates of diffusion and osmosis experiments.
 Totally normal topics for a 6th grader, no?
 Anyway, the point is, it’s always nice to receive an acknowledgment, and even better when it’s for your own ideas!
 I still love those dusty science fair trophies, though…

-My flash fiction, “Santo Spirito, 1577” was selected for the Best Small Fictions 2019 anthology
+My flash fiction, “Santo Spirito, 1577” was selected for The Best Small Fictions 2019 anthology (Sonder Press).

 Runner Up for 2017 Birdwhistle Prize in Short Fiction, Noble / Gas Quarterly